People

 Julia Wilkins

-Julia Wilkins is a Data Scientist/Engineer on the Product Data Team team at Sonos.
+After working in the Interactive Audio Lab, Julia Wilkins became a Data Scientist/Engineer on the Product Data Team team at Sonos and is now getting her PhD at NYU.
 She is passionate about inspiring young women in Computer Science and animal welfare, and contributes to a range of volunteer organizations including the Microsoft TEALS teaching program and the Seattle Animal Shelter.